Epiq122/ecomm/spring-boot-ecommerce-best-practices.md

 - Consider using specifications or query DSL for dynamic queries
 - Use pagination and sorting capabilities provided by Spring Data
 - Consider adding custom methods for specialized data access needs

-## Exception Handling
-- Centralize exception handling using @RestControllerAdvice
-- Create specific handlers for different exception types
-- Return appropriate HTTP status codes with error messages
-- Consider using a standardized error response format
-- Log exceptions with appropriate level (ERROR for unexpected, WARN for expected)
-- Avoid exposing sensitive information in error responses
 - Create custom exceptions for specific business scenarios
 - Consider using @ExceptionHandler for specific exception types

-## Logging Best Practices
-- ERROR: For errors that need immediate attention
-- WARN: For potential issues that don't prevent operation
-- INFO: For important business events
-- DEBUG: For detailed troubleshooting information
 - Use parameterized logging to avoid string concatenation
 - Include contextual information in log messages
 - Configure appropriate log levels for different environments